Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 The code could seem weird for Matlab veterans but it was made to be fully compatible with GNU Octave so some advance features of Matlab were not usable (like quick sorting of structures for example).

-## Why is it not 100 % reliable ?
+## Why it is not 100 % reliable ?

-I own the Parallel GB-transferer and I remind the multiboot support as beeing a very glitchy feature.
+I own the Parallel GB-transferer and I remind the multiboot support as beeing a very unreliable feature.
 I do not even remind been able to make it work even one single time correctly on real hardware.
-I though it was due to some noise on the parallel line port.
+I though it was due to some noise on my parallel port.

 In fact the multiboot support was kind of glitchy for real.

-The GNU Octave/Matlab code proposed here is much better than the original piece of crap of software, but certain games refuses to work in multiboot.
-Particularly the GBC support is particularly poor (a GBC game boots by default in DMG mode… at best) and game like Links Awakening works but crashes when saving (saving make the game reboot in an undesired state).
+The GNU Octave/Matlab code proposed here is much better than the original piece of crap of Chinese software offered with the GB-transferer, but certain games still refuses to work in multiboot.
+Particularly the GBC support is average (a GBC game boots by default in DMG mode) and game like Links Awakening works but crashes when saving (saving make the game reboot in an undesired state).

 Pokémon games seem OK at first glance but do not forget that all games share one single sram, so any save erases the other.